erinhengel/readability/README.md

 	- The file `4-master.do` locally installs the latest version of all dependencies.
 - Mathematica 12.3.1

-Optional portions of the code use bash scripting and WolframScript; instructions for installing the latter are provided below.
+Optional portions of the code use Bash scripting and WolframScript; instructions for installing the latter are provided below.

 ## Instructions to replicators